abraunegg/onedrive/docs/install.md

 pkg install libnotify
 ```
 > [!NOTE]
-> Install the required packages as 'root'
+> Install the required FreeBSD packages as 'root' unless you have installed 'sudo'

 ### Dependencies: Gentoo
 ```text